El-Messiry/my-map/README.md

 - Responsive design
 - search feature non-case sensetive
 - search while typing
-- streetview imagery if exists
+- streetview panorama if exists
-- added Custom binding `enterkey`
+- added Custom binding `enterkey` for search box
+- Foursquare data regarding location if  exist
+- wikipedia articles related to location if exist

 <hr>

 ### Contents:

 - **`index.html`** contains HTML elements
+- **`markers.js`** contains all the markers & styles of the map
 - **`app.js`** contains all the scripts needed for the app to run
 - **`libs/Jquery`** Jquery library used by app.js
 - **`libs/KnockoutJS`** Knockout library used by app.js